 Either before or after each research paper presentation (instructor and group), research paper questions (RP?s) will be answered in class on D2L.
 RP?s will consist of questions worth a total of 9 points.
 RP?s are questions are designed to help highlight concepts in the paper and/or to ensure students have read the research paper.
 These assignments are only available during the scheduled presentation class time.
 The week of your group discussion the group will need to provide me with at least 3 research paper questions with answers to assign to the class.
 These questions can be true or false, multiple choice, fill in the blank, or matching questions.
-The presenting group members will not be required to answer the RP?s for that week (see Research Paper Presentation).
+The presenting group members will not be required to answer the RP?s for that week (see Research Paper

+Presentation).
 They will receive their points based on the submission of their RP?s to me.

-RP?s will be completed on D2L during most scheduled Thursday class meetings.
+RP?s will be completed during most scheduled Thursday class meetings on D2L.

-3) Quizzes (5 quizzes worth 48 points each, 240 total points, ~41%)
+3) Quizzes (5 quizzes worth 50 points each, drop lowest quiz score for 200 total points, ~38%)

-There will be 5 (on 9/16, 10/7, 10/21, 11/11, and 12/9) 30-minute quizzes on the material covered since the last quiz.
-These quizzes make up a significant portion of your grade.
+There will be 5 (on 9/15, 10/6, 10/20, 11/10, and 12/8) 30-minute quizzes on the material covered since the last quiz.
+You will be allowed to drop your lowest quiz score.
+However, these quizzes still make up a significant portion of your grade.
 The quizzes will be administered in class via D2L with Respondus Lockdown Browser enabled to minimize the possibility of academic dishonesty.
 The quizzes will be multiple-choice questions.
-You will be allowed a calculator, writing utensil, and scrap paper.
+You will be allowed a calculator, blank paper, and a writing utensil.
 The Tuesday following a quiz, we will spend the first 20 minutes of class reviewing the quiz.
 Make up quizzes for excused absences need to be done either prior to the quiz Thursday or prior to the following Tuesday class when the quiz is reviewed in class.
 No quiz make ups will occur after the following Tuesday class.
 Proctoring arrangements will be decided at the discretion of the instructor and are subject to change in the event of an unanticipated circumstance.

-4) Research Paper Presentations (30 points group, \sim 5%; 30 points individual, \sim 5%: 60 total points, \sim 10%)
+4) Research Paper Presentations (25 points group, ~5%; 25 points individual, ~5%: 50 total points, ~10%)

 The remaining 8 research papers will be chosen by student groups and the groups will lead the discussion that day (see table below).
-We will spend a Thursday early in the semester to organize groups (9/23), there will be no research paper or RP?s assignment that week.
+We will spend a Thursday early in the semester to organize groups (9/22), there will be no research paper or RP?s assignment that week.
 Groups should use my research papers and discussions as examples of how to prepare for their presentation.
 Assigned groups of 4-5 students will choose a research paper that highlights biophysics topics we have covered, or we will cover in class (I can help guide the groups on topics that we have not covered yet).
 This paper should NOT be a review article.
 Groups should have their suggested research paper and research paper questions with answers chosen and given to me based on the table below.